By Trae Jacobs,

 What is formatting?
 Different storage devices (like a Flash Drive or Computer Hard drive) have different ways of being formatted.
 This just specifies how the data is stored and what kind of information can be attached to that file.
 Common file system formats are NTFS, FAT32 and exFAT.

 All you need to know is, if you want to take a gamble many users have done, it comes with a risk.
 Here are detailed steps on how to format your SD card to exFAT if you are curious.
-It will require some manual work but anyone who is tech-savy enough or good at following directions on a computer can easily complete this task.
+It will require some manual work but anyone who is tech-savvy enough or good at following directions on a computer can easily complete this task.

 - Review Footage Longer than 12 seconds